vakesz/SKIES-Page/_pages/issues.md

 - Custom menu implementation needed for full accessibility
 - Standard SwiftUI menus don't respect all Dynamic Type settings

-### Some languages not fully translated
+### Notifications may not be delivered reliably

-- Localization files should be reviewed and updated
+- Push notifications may fail to arrive in some cases
-- Full localization check scheduled after v1.0 release
+- Currently investigating delivery issues in 0.5

 ## How to Report Issues